 - Rhythm response – music with a high tempo rhythm is good for high-energy tasks, while a slow rhythm is more suitable for low-energy tasks;

 - Musicality – refers to the harmony and melody in the song;

-- Cultural Impact – musical preference tends to be formed during adolescence and there are huge differences in personal preferences reflecting the age and background of listeners.
+- Cultural Impact – musical preference tends to be formed during adolescence, and there are huge differences in personal preferences reflecting the age and background of listeners.
 For example, it’s not surprising that 19-year-old athletes tend to prefer different music to 30-year-old athletes.
 My preference is to listen to the Sex Pistols whilst exercising – a style of music not shared by many in the gym;

-- Association – this relates to the time of release, whether the individual follows the music of the artist, or, as in the case of the theme tune to Rocky, powerful images are associated with the music.
+- Association – this relates to the time of release, whether the individual follows the music of the artist or, as in the case of the theme tune to Rocky, powerful images are associated with the music.

 The development of a ‘music rating scale’ provides researchers and practitioners alike with a tool to select motivational music for athletes (3, 4).
-What emerges from this research, and something that could be predicted using common sense, is that the vast range of musical preferences make it difficult to select tracks that suit all athletes.
+What emerges from this research, and something that could be predicted using common sense, is that the vast range of musical preferences makes it difficult to select tracks that suit all athletes.

 The theoretical explanation for this effect, and one that is helpful in developing a way forward, is ‘self-regulation theory’.
 This is concerned with how people learn to change their emotions.
 Through experience, individuals learn to recognise the effects of what they do on how they feel and, importantly, become aware of this link.